 I recently put up a new pole building, which will serve as my new shop (woohoo!) and random crap depository.
 There’s still a bit of finish work to do, including all the wiring for lights and outlets, installing shelving, and putting in a garage door opener for the 10X12’ overhead door.
 Since the building is located only 20 miles or so south of Lake Erie, installing some insulation may also be on the to-do list…

 The ceiling height in the new building is 12’.
 The Werner Podium Ladder I bought is the Werner PDIA08, which has a reach of 14’.
 I figured this would give me the height I need to do work below the ceiling, as well as a lot of the wiring, which will be running above the joists.

 While I waited for the power company to show up and turn on the juice, I used the Werner Podium Ladder to hoist some scrap 1X12” boards into the trusses, to make a walkway and wiring runway.
 Once they finally showed up and flipped the switch, I started in on my wiring projects.
 I decided to get the circuit wired for the garage door opener first, as I was getting tired of the daily manual door workout.

 Working while standing on the platform gave me the perfect height to get the wiring run over to the GDO location.
 To install the device box and outlet, I stood a couple of steps below the platform.
 It was still a comfortable and stable work perch, and the treads are quite a bit wider than those on a standard stepladder.

-The next mission was running lighting circuits, and getting some overhead LED shop lights installed.
+The next mission was running lighting circuits, and installing overhead LED shop lights.
 Once again, the Werner Podium Ladder was very stable and easy to work from.
 And here’s a bonus HomeFixated tip: If you’re installing shop lights 12’ off the floor, and plan to operate them with a switch, make sure you give all the pull chains a tug before climbing down and removing the ladder.

 Random Observations From Way Up High